Email orchestration for ecommerce

 What is trigger cannibalism in email marketing?

 Trigger cannibalism is when two triggered emails fire for what is effectively the same shopper intent, splitting clicks and revenue between them.
-A common example is a browse abandonment email and a price drop alert firing within the same day on the same product, neither converts at full rate because the second arrives before the first has had time to work.
-Orchestration suppresses one trigger when a higher-priority trigger is already in flight.
+A browse abandonment email and a price drop alert firing the same day on the same product is a common case.
+Orchestration suppresses one trigger when a higher-priority trigger is already in flight, restoring the full conversion rate.

 How do you set frequency caps for triggered emails?

 Start with a soft cap of three automated emails per shopper per week and a hard cap of one per day, then segment up or down based on engagement.
 Active openers tolerate more, dormant subscribers tolerate less.
-Frequency caps should sit above the trigger layer so they apply across every type, not inside any single trigger.
-Measure unsubscribe rate weekly, when it rises in segments without a clear cause, the cap is too loose.
+Caps should sit above the trigger layer so they apply across every type.
+When unsubscribe rate rises without a clear cause, the cap is too loose.

 How does lifecycle stage change email orchestration?

 The same trigger means very different things at different lifecycle stages.
-A replenishment reminder to a first-time buyer is an introduction to the category cycle; the same reminder to a lapsed customer is a reactivation attempt and should carry different content and a different cadence.
-Orchestration routes the trigger through a lifecycle filter (lead, first-time buyer, repeat buyer, lapsed) and picks the variant that fits, rather than sending the same email to everyone who qualifies.
+A replenishment reminder to a first-time buyer introduces the category cycle.
+The same reminder to a lapsed customer is a reactivation attempt and needs different content and cadence.
+Orchestration routes triggers through a lifecycle filter (lead, first-time, repeat, lapsed) and picks the variant that fits.

 How do you measure email orchestration?

 Individual trigger metrics (cart recovery rate, replenishment conversion) measure components, not the system.
-Orchestration measurement looks at sequenced revenue, the share of email revenue that comes from customers who touched two or more triggers in order, and whether the sequence order changes the conversion rate.
-The aggregate signal is unsubscribe rate by segment and revenue per active subscriber per month.
+Orchestration measurement looks at sequenced revenue: the share of email revenue from customers who touched two or more triggers in order.
+The aggregate signals are unsubscribe rate by segment and revenue per active subscriber per month.
 Both should improve once orchestration replaces independent rules.

 See how Hello Retail orchestrates email